seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 ## Aims & Objectives
 - Discover Three.js
-- Download and Install Tools
+- Possibly Download and Install Some Tools
-- Download and Three.js code library
+- Download and Three.js Code Library
-- Make a simple project in a dir
+- Make a simple Project in a Dir/Folder
 - Type in the code which should get you a cube spinning on screen
 - Celebrate!